aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/document/_index.md

 Gets the full path of the template attached to the document.

- **Remarks:**

-Empty string means the document is attached to the Normal template.

 **Returns:**
 java.lang.String - The full path of the template attached to the document.